NCBM/python-package-template/README.md

 # python-package-template

-A template for Python project to be published on PyPI with setuptools, python-build, PyPI trusted publisher and github actions auto release.
+A template for Python project to be published on PyPI with setuptools, python-build, PyPI trusted publishing and github actions auto release.